boderg/charles-gemini-apparel/README.md

 Charles Gemini Apparel uses a relational database.

-I have used `pygraphviz` and `django-extensions` to auto-generate an ERD.
+I have used `pygraphviz` and `django-extensions` to autogenerate an ERD.

 The steps taken were as follows: